 If you learn that you have a bench warrant by performing any of the above actions, you should act quickly to handle the issue.
 Overson Law, PLLC, is here to help you handle your bench warrant.
 To learn more about how bench warrants work, you should continue reading and speak with a skilled Utah bench warrant attorney.

 Overview of Bench Warrants

 Bench warrants are arrest warrants that are issued from a judge’s bench.
 Bench warrants are issued when someone has failed to appear in court for an arraignment, trial, sentencing, or otherwise.
-A bench warrant may also be issued if someone fails to adhere to the conditions of their probation, failed to comply with the terms of their restraining order, or was unable to pay a court fine within a reasonable amount of time.
-They permit police officers to take someone into custody to bring them into court, but only if they already have a reason to interact with a person, such as a traffic violation or DUI.
+A bench warrant may also be issued if someone fails to adhere to the conditions of their probation, failed to comply with the terms of their restraining order, the defendant violated a custody order or was unable to pay a court fine within a reasonable amount of time.
+Bench warrants permit police officers to take someone into custody to bring them into court.

 Note that bench warrants don’t expire and last as long as the original violation is within its statute of limitations.
 Courts can renew and reissue whenever they’d like, depending on the defendant’s charges.

 How to Deal with a Bench Warrant in Utah